 The Civitas Council is one-half of the legislative portion of Converse’s system of student self-governance.
 It serves as the student judicial body governing community and social action.
 The Latin word civitas translates “citizen” or “citizenship.”
 The Council is so named because its actions seek to promote and protect each individual citizen’s rights and responsibilities.
 The Council has jurisdiction over violations of Community Values, such as hazing and alcohol offenses and of certain residence hall policies, such as fire safety, visitors, and required meetings.
 The Council operates in a manner such that the campus community’s growth may continue uninhibited by individual infractions.

 In keeping with Converse’s liberal arts education, the Convocation Series exists to encourage the development of all aspects of the human spirit.
 It stems from the core values of the University: Excellence, Integrity, Diversity, Respect, Community, Exploration and Progress.
 Through participation in a broad base of programs provided by the institution, it is believed that Converse students will gain a greater appreciation of life experiences beyond their area of study.
 The Converse’s Convocation Series strives to enrich the student experience and encourage the development of students educated to succeed in an ever-changing world.

-All undergraduate Converse students (residential and commuting) are required to attend Opening Convocation and are strongly encouraged to attend Founder’s Day.
+All undergraduate Converse students (residential and commuting) are required to attend Opening Convocation and Founder’s Day.
 These two celebrations bookend the academic year and serve as ties to and the foundation of Converse.
 These two events bring students, faculty, staff, trustees and alumni together to honor and celebrate the course of another year for the university.

 We encourage students to experience all that Converse has to offer.
 Students must attend at least one from each category and submit an electronic pledge for a total of 6 each semester.